gatlinnewhouse/reedquest/content/posts/2012-09-14-fracas-in-foster-is-reminder-of-proper-guest-host-relationship.md

 ---
 title: Fracas in Foster is Reminder of Proper Guest-Host Relationship
 authors:
-  - "Rebecca Turley"
+- Rebecca Turley
 type: post
-date: 2012-09-14T17:00:29+00:00
+date: 2012-09-14 17:00:29 +0000
 excerpt: Residents of Foster I woke up on Labor Day to a nasty surprise.
 Chicken and refried beans were smeared on the walls, bleach powder was coated on the floor, and various uncouth phrases, including “Where da crack at?,” were sharpied on the refrigerator.
-url: /2012/09/14/fracas-in-foster-is-reminder-of-proper-guest-host-relationship/
+url: "/2012/09/14/fracas-in-foster-is-reminder-of-proper-guest-host-relationship/"
 categories:
 - Front Page
 - News

 ---
 Residents of Foster I woke up on Labor Day to a nasty surprise.
 Chicken and refried beans were smeared on the walls, bleach powder was coated on the floor, and various uncouth phrases, including “Where da crack at?,” were sharpied on the refrigerator.
 It soon became apparent that a group of three non-Reedie visitors, who were not invited on campus by a Reed student, were to blame.